About

 This fund does not support exploratory basic science.

-MLSTF is a consolidated fund comprising devolved funding from MRC Impact Acceleration Account, Wellcome IP Revenue Retention Funds, with some additional aligned funding.
-In 2024, the project managed fund will be in the region of £1.3M to ‘pump-prime’ the translation of novel therapeutics, devices, diagnostics and other therapeutic interventions (including ‘repurposing of existing therapies’) toward clinical testing.
+MLSTF is a consolidated fund comprising devolved funding from MRC Impact Acceleration Account, Wellcome IP Revenue Retention Funds, NIHR BRC Revenue Funds, with some additional aligned funding.
+In 2025, the project managed fund will be in the region of £1M to ‘pump-prime’ the translation of novel therapeutics, devices, diagnostics and other therapeutic interventions (including ‘repurposing of existing therapies’) toward clinical testing.

-The Novo Nordisk Innovation Fund and the Oxford Biomedica Innovation Fund will continue to run under the umbrella of MLSTF in 2024.
-In addition, we are pleased to confirm facilitated co-funding opportunities with Cancer Research Horizons (CRUK), EPSRC IAA (administered by the MPLS Impact Office) and the University Challenge Seed Fund.
+In addition, we are pleased to confirm facilitated co-funding opportunities with Cancer Research Horizons (CRUK), and EPSRC IAA (administered by the MPLS Impact Office).

-- An increase in funding volume per project from £75k to £85k
+- Maximum funding volume per project up to £85k

 - A dedicated route termed “Emerging Translational Innovators (ETI)” which provides an opportunity for early career researchers to use this fund as a stepping stone towards independently pursuing their translational research endeavours*.

-- A softened cap on the maximum number of applications from two to three per applicant (as PI, or Co-I) **
+- Maximum number of applications permitted up to three per applicant (as PI, or Co-I)

 Remit